yasar56/Dashboard/README.md

 #### 1. Adding Widgets:

-- Navigate to a category.
+- Navigate to the category.
 - Click the '+Add Widget' button.
 - Enter the widget name and description, and it will be added to the category.